MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 Azure Storage integration for Power Pages enables you to take advantage of the greater file storage capability of Azure, using the same interface and providing the same user experience as for default file attachments.
 This feature is supported for web files, basic forms, and multistep forms.

+## Enable Azure Blob Storage for basic or multistep forms

 You must create a storage account with **Resource manager** as the deployment model.
 More information: [Create an Azure storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).

 After the storage account is running, add role based permissions to the app in Azure: